Xiddler/PORTABLE_ENV/zsh/README.md

 This is a file to show commands for copying the relevant theme and zsh-syntax=highlighting plugins

+The main zsh plugins are:
+zsh-syntax-highlighting
+zsh-autosuggestions                 :: 34k stars on github; suggests commands as you type based on history and completions; zsh-abbr zsh-completions per-directory-history

 STOW
 As of 2022-03-19 I am using stow to create the symlinks for my dotfiles.
 See zim-wiki/Computer:LINUX:1Linux Live USB:01installed apps:stow usage